Creating an Exchange Marketplace listing

 - Or, from your Shopify account, go to Settings > Plan and permissions (or Settings > Account) and look for the Sell or Close Your Store button.

 - Your Shopify account must be on a paid plan.
-This includes Shopify's paused online store plan.
+This includes Shopify's Pause and Build online store plan.

-- Your business cannot be in its trial period.
+- Your business can't be in its trial period.
 You must wait one day after paying your first invoice to be eligible.

-- If you use Shopify Payments, your account must be in good standing.
-If your business has been removed from Shopify Payments, we're sorry, but you cannot list.
+- If you use Shopify Payments, then your account must be in good standing.
+If your business has been removed from Shopify Payments, then you can't list your business on Exchange.

-- You cannot have active financing from Shopify Capital.
+- You can't have active financing from Shopify Capital.

 Creating your Exchange Marketplace listing